 Miscellaneous Factors when Designing Your IPP

-Other aspects can come into play with your diet as well like the frequency or quantity of the food that is eaten.
-One person might be able to eat nightshades, nuts, seeds, eggs or FODMAPs with no problem at all, while another person may find they can eat them once a week or once a month, while another person can’t touch them at all.
+Other aspects can come into play with your diet as well as the frequency or quantity of the food that is eaten.
+One person might be able to eat nightshades, nuts, seeds, eggs, or FODMAPs with no problem at all, while another person may find they can eat them once a week or once a month, while another person can’t touch them at all.
 Alternatively, maybe an individual can eat a small serving of one of these foods with no issues, but a large serving creates problems.

 It can also be a matter of whether the food is cooked or raw and what form it takes.
-For example, you may not tolerate a variety of fruits and vegetables raw, but they are just fine when cooked; or nuts and seeds in their in whole state or in a ground meal may cause inflammation of the GI tract, but nut butters are okay.
-Yogurt and cheese may be off limits for some people, but they may have no problem with butter or ghee.
+For example, you may not tolerate a variety of fruits and vegetables raw, but they are just fine when cooked; or nuts and seeds in their whole state or in a ground meal may cause inflammation of the GI tract, but nut butters are okay.
+Yogurt and cheese may be off-limits for some people, but they may have no problem with butter or ghee.

 Experimenting with these factors may expand your choices.

-Individualizing Your Paleo Diet is a Life-long Process
+Individualizing Your Paleo Diet is a Lifelong Process

-It’s also crucial to be aware that your dietary needs can change over time and even sometimes from day to day, again depending on things like age, what you’re going through, level of activity and stress, phase of recovery for a health condition, etc. For example, after you’ve been following your Individualized Paleo Plan for a period of time, then your brain chemistry, endocrine system and gut may begin to heal and you may be able to eat some foods that were previously off limits.
+It’s also crucial to be aware that your dietary needs can change over time and even sometimes from day to day, again depending on things like age, what you’re going through, level of activity and stress, the phase of recovery for a health condition, etc. For example, after you’ve been following your Individualized Paleo Plan for a period of time, then your brain chemistry, endocrine system, and gut may begin to heal and you may be able to eat some foods that were previously off limits.

 And don’t allow yourself to make excuses.
 Your diet should be the number one priority of your healing journey.